Page 9 - The University of Texas at El Paso Miner Guide 2024-2025

 UTEP ATHLETICS

 UTEP has been a member of Conference USA since 2005.
 The Miners have won 21 NCAA team national championships, including the men’s basketball team’s historic victory over Kentucky in 1966.
-On March 19, 1966, Hall of Famer Don Haskins became the first coach to start five black
+On March 19, 1966, Hall of Famer Don Haskins became the first coach to start five black players in the national championship game, as

-MINER GUIDE 2022 - 2023 • THE UNIVERSITY OF TEXAS AT EL PASO
+MINER GUIDE 2024 - 2025 • THE UNIVERSITY OF TEXAS AT EL PASO

 9